dhaladitya108/bloc_counter_app/README.md

 # Bloc Counter App
-This is just a simple counter app which is the default starting app of flutter but implemented using Cubit(subset of Bloc).
+This is just a simple counter app which is the default starting app of flutter but implemented using Cubit(subset of Bloc)

 This is most simple possible app can be implemented using Cubit which is the subset of bloc.
 It is ofc recommended to learn cubit first as it's simpler than the bloc